Trashpanda70/Pokemon-Essentials-Butcher/README.md

 Currently only calculations can be done according to the height of a Pokemon, and if I can figure out how to do them using the weight then I will update with that functionality.

 To get the script to work, create a new script section above the main and simply paste the code in.

+Works with Essentials 19 (not sure about anything before that)